tulip-control/dd/doc.md

 - The `Makefile` contains the rules `sdist` and `wheel` that create distributions for uploading to PyPI with `twine`.

+- Press `Ctrl + \` on Linux and Darwin to quit the Python process when CUDD computations take a long time.
+See `stty -a` for your settings.

 - To use `Ctrl + C` (`KeyboardInterrupt`) to interrupt CUDD computations that take a long time, install `cysignals`, then build `dd.cudd`.